 Support for COVID-19 Survivors

-One of the first to benefit is Niall Murphy, the prominent solicitor who spent weeks on a ventilator after contracting the virus.
-He is still recovering slowly at home, many weeks after being discharged from hospital, and is unable to return to full-time work.
+One of the first to benefit from the COVID-19 Recovery Service is Niall Murphy, who spent weeks on a ventilator after contracting COVID-19.
+He is still recovering slowly at home, many weeks after being discharged from hospital and is unable to return to full-time work.

 I was in a coma for 16 days and was given a 50/50 chance of pulling through.
 I’m only now fully appreciating the danger I was in, but my wife and family had to deal with it in real time.